UK's no-deal Brexit truck 'war game' prompts scorn

-MANSTON, England (Reuters) - Britain’s government sent a convoy of 87 trucks on a test-run from a little-used airport to the country’s main trading gateway to continental Europe on Monday — a rehearsal for the upheaval of a no-deal Brexit that was mocked as a clumsy waste of money.
+MANSTON, England (Reuters) - A convoy of nearly 90 trucks rolled through the southeast English countryside to Britain’s main port to continental Europe on Monday in a government test-run for a potentially chaotic Brexit that was mocked as a farce by opponents of the split.

-Prime Minister Theresa May is trying to force her Brexit deal through parliament.
-If it is rejected as expected, however, business chiefs and investors fear the world’s fifth-largest economy will leave the European Union without an agreement on their future relationship at 2300 GMT on March 29.
+Prime Minister Theresa May is trying to force her Brexit deal through parliament but lawmakers are expected to reject it.
+If so, business chiefs and investors fear the world’s fifth-largest economy will leave the European Union at 2300 GMT on March 29 without an agreement on their future relationship.

-With lawmakers deadlocked, the ultimate destination of the Brexit project remains unclear.
+With parliament deadlocked, the ultimate destination of the Brexit project remains unclear.
 Possible outcomes range from another referendum on European Union membership to a disorderly departure with no deal.

 May’s government has repeatedly warned that a no deal will lead to severe economic disruption, and Monday’s exercise was part of preparations to ensure essential supplies can keep flowing through Dover, Europe’s busiest ferry port.

-The transport ministry said it was testing Manston airfield as a holding facility for trucks and traffic congestion on Kent roads in the event of disruption at the border.
+The transport ministry said it was testing Manston airfield as a holding facility for lorries and traffic congestion on Kent roads in the event of disruption at the border.

-Setting off from Manston, 87 trucks drove the 20 miles (32 km) to Dover and then back again.
-They will repeat the run later on Monday.
+Setting off from Manston, 87 trucks drove the 20 miles (32 km) to Dover and back again.
+They then drove again to Dover.
+Hiring the lorries cost 48,950 pounds ($62,484), the transport ministry said.

+The ‘war game’ was criticized by lawmakers as a waste of time and money and mocked on Twitter as “a fake traffic jam ... to show the EU we are ready for no deal”.

+Britain’s Road Haulage Association (RHA) said the trial was too little, too late and would need to be repeated to properly stress-test the management of thousands of lorries.

 “Less than a hundred lorries is a drop in the ocean compared to the more than 10,000 that go to the channel ports every day,” said Charlie Elphicke, a Conservative lawmaker for Dover.